 In addition to assessing an individual’s talent, take care to measure their reliability.

 Actors Can Be Unreliable Even For Paid Work

 Last year we were progressing well on a microbudget shoot.
 Everyone on the project was unpaid because it was not commercially funded and no one will make money from the short film.
 But we were hoping it would do well in film festivals and give everyone involved some good showreel.

 Crowdsourced finances are always tight so planning had been precise.
 The location premises had been secured.
 Equipment worth thousands of pounds, some of it borrowed, was ready.
 A full cast and crew were raring to go.
 So we knew everything was in place.
 Or so we thought.

 One of the actors texted the producer at 9.30pm with some flimsy excuse as to why they were no longer coming at 7 am the next morning.

 Luckily the producer was incredibly efficient with an amazing film network in place.
 An aspiring actor jumped at the unexpected chance just before 10.30pm.
 It was a great day of filming.
 The replacement enjoyed their very first shoot.
 In addition to the experience, they earned an IMDb credit and showreel.

 The dropout had expressed a real passion for becoming an actor and was applying to acting agencies.
 The role was unpaid, and that had not been a problem.
+The shoot dates were agreed.
 They understood the benefits and the obligations of the role.
 And they knew other people wanted that role.
 Yet they felt a text allowed them to leave everyone else in the lurch.